letsrockit/public/vglszq-mobile-engineer-principal-android.md

 + Overall, You are a software engineer that can quickly become proficient in a development language, platform, and related tools.
 Ideally having mastered multiple over the course of your career.

+### Company Info
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

+We understand that this is a suboptimal user experience.
+We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=vglszq-mobile-engineer-principal-android) to be redirected to the private repo.